1nst4ll/mango-news/docs/admin-ui.md

 -   **Viewing Existing Sources:** View a list of all configured news sources.
 Each source displays its name, URL, active status, AI summary setting, scraping method, and configured include/exclude selectors.
 -   **Adding a New Source:**
-    -   To add a new source, provide the necessary details in the modal form that appears.
+    -   To add a new source, provide the necessary details in the form that appears.
     -   Provide the Source Name and Source URL (required fields).
     -   Select the desired Scraping Method (Open Source or Firecrawl).
     -   Enable or disable AI Summary for articles from this source.